 Many of Dordt's academic offerings give students the opportunity to take classroom knowledge and try it out in a hands-on situation.

-Some Dordt College pre-law students have even had the opportunity to intern with local law firms or at the district attorney's office.
+Some Dordt University pre-law students have even had the opportunity to intern with local law firms or at the district attorney's office.
 These internships allow students to work beside professionals in the workplace, learn what it is like to have a job in that field, and test out classroom principles in real-life situations.
 They may also receive academic credit for their experience.

 Admission to law school relies on good grades, a high LSAT score, and a quality personal statement/resume.
 Much of your success in these areas will depend on your effort, but Dordt provides a supportive environment that allows you to develop needed skills.